Tax-deferred annuity and Roth 403b program

 Generally, distributions from TDA, Roth 403(b) and Cash Match plans are not available while employed by VCU.
 For information on your distribution options, please contact your vendor.

 For more information, email firstname.lastname@example.org or call (804) 827-1723.

-To be eligible for the VCU Cash Match, an eligible Faculty member, University and Academic Professional, or Classified employee must be covered by:
+To be eligible for the VCU Cash Match, an eligible Faculty member, University and Academic Professional, Classified employee, or Postdoctoral Scholar employee must be covered by:

 - a Virginia Retirement System (VRS) defined benefit plan (VRS Plan, VRS Plan 2, or VaLORS) or by the VCU Optional Retirement Plan (ORP); or